Two Factor Authentication for Banking & Financial Institution Employees

-Whether its exploited users, careless behavior or outright malicious activity, UserLock helps banking and financial institutions to better protect against both the insider threat and external attacks, to ensure only the appropriate use of critical systems and sensitive data on a Windows Active Directory environment.
+Whether its exploited users, careless behavior or outright malicious activity, UserLock helps banking and financial institutions to better protect against both the insider threat and external attacks, to ensure only the appropriate use of critical systems and sensitive data on a Windows Active Directory (AD) environment.

-When we talk about cybercrime in the Banking & Financial Sector we tend to focus on external threats, but often organization insiders are more likely to be the source of the cyberattackIn fact, you could say insider threats pose a greater risk than external threats as your employees already know where the company’s ‘crown jewels’ are.
+When we talk about cybercrime in the Banking & Financial sector we tend to focus on external threats, but often organization insiders are more likely to be the source of the cyberattackIn fact, you could say insider threats pose a greater risk than external threats as your employees already know where the company’s ‘crown jewels’ are.
 These crown jewels could include the assets that drive cash flows, competitive advantage and shareholder value.

 Insiders tend to know what exactly resides on the networks and how to gain access to them for the purpose of theft, disclosure, destruction or indeed manipulation.
 For example, the leaking and disclosure of critical information could lead to the manipulation of share values.
 This is a far more effective means of profiting through cybercrime than traditional fraud techniques.

-Some of the risks posed by Insider Threats in the Financial Sector include:
+Some of the risks posed by insider threats in the financial sector include:

 • Undesired disclosure of confidential customer data – jeopardizing an organization’s most valuable relationship